alex-mcconnell/cost-splitting/README.md

 - [ ] Ability to export the list
 - [ ] Ability to import a list
 - [ ] Ability to generate a payment plan
-- [ ] Recognize when a duplicate name has been entered and add to existing person
+- [X] Recognize when a duplicate name has been entered and add to existing person
 - [X] Make it look real nice on desktop and mobile
+- [ ] Component-ize and refactor more of the code

 ## Project setup